saksaikot/css-demystified/readme.md

 - `.flow-content > *:last-child` save as above but if only is the last child
 - `.flow-content > * + *` all direct child of flow-control and has a sibling before it
 - we only want to use it where we need it

+## 0056.Adding consistency to our magic page

+- copy the magic in the air